lmller/lmller.github.io/_posts/2016-03-08-testsubscriber.markdown

 ---
 layout: post
-title:  "Notes on TestSubscriber"
+title:  "Notes on Rx Tests"
 date:   2016-03-08 09:00:00
-description: Something I discoverd while TDD-ing a RxJava App
+description: Something I discovered while TDD-ing a RxJava App
 categories:
 - tests
 - rx
 permalink: testsubscriber
 ---
-While trying to test-drive a RxJava App in kotlin, I ran into some problems.
+While trying to test-drive a RxJava app in Kotlin, I ran into some problems.
 Here are my notes on that topic.

 #### I